OctopusDeploy/docs/docs/overview.md

 This section provides a conceptual overview of Octopus Deploy.

 As an Octopus user, you define the process for deploying your software.
-You specify the environments the software is deployed to and who on your team can deploy to which environments.
+You specify the environments the software is deployed to, and you specify which teams can deploy to these environments.
 For instance, you might want developers to deploy to the Dev environment, but not Test or Production, you might want the QA team to deploy to the Test environment, but not Dev or Production.
 Taking this approach means that even if different members of the team trigger deployments, the deployment process remains consistent and predictable.

 When a release of your software is created in Octopus, you can deploy it as many times as needed.